-The chinchillas are native to western South America where they inhabit the rocky slopes of the Andes Mountains that have an elevation height of 9 to 15 thousand feet.
+Chinchillas are native to western South America where they inhabit the rocky slopes of the Andes Mountains that have an elevation height of 9 to 15 thousand feet.
 At this height, it can get quite chilly, especially at night.
-Since chinchillas are crepuscular, meaning they are most active during the evenings, they will be exposed to the rapidly dropping temperatures during this time.
+Chinchillas are often most active in the evenings and nighttime; they will be exposed to the rapidly dropping temperatures during this time.

 So, what is the lowest temperature chinchillas can tolerate, and what is their ideal temperature range?
-This article has all the answers you will need!
+Chinchillas can easily adapt to gradual drops in temperature even lower than 32°F (0°C), but their preferred ideal is between 50 to 60°F (10 to 16°C).
+This article has all the details you will need!

 How Cold Can Chinchillas Tolerate?